8th-9th Grade

 Advanced Robotics

 Ready to level up?
-Transition from block-based coding to real programming languages like C++ and Python.
-Learn electronics, 3D design, and build robots from scratch—just like the pros!
-This intensive 4-week program provides the skills needed for high school robotics teams and advanced STEM competitions.
+Transition from block-based coding to real programming with Python.
+Design, 3D print, and code your own antweight (150g) battle bot or sumo bot from scratch!
+This intensive 2-week summer camp teaches 3D modeling, electronics, and text-based programming—the skills needed for high school robotics teams and advanced STEM competitions.

 Program Overview